A growing number of states and cities are establishing paid leave programs for employees, and they often cover domestic workers like nannies.

 Maryland has established a Family and Medical Leave Insurance Program (FAMLI) that covers household employers and their workers.

-Household employees will have up to 12 weeks of paid time off annually for qualified reasons.
-Benefits will be available beginning January 1, 2026.
+Household employees will have up to 12 weeks of paid family and medical annually for qualified reasons, with the possibility of an additional 12 weeks of paid parental leave.
+Benefits will be available beginning July 1, 2026.

 FAMLI will be funded through a payroll tax that is scheduled to begin on October 1, 2024.
 Since only employers with 15 or more workers will need to contribute to paid leave, household employers likely will not need to pay this tax.
 However, all workers – no matter the size of the employer – will need to contribute through a payroll deduction.